Best travel eSIM for Brazil in 2026

 What is FUP on a Brazil eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan once you pass a daily or total allowance.
-The plans table on this page lists each brand's allowance and throttle speed once verified, and never carries an invented limit.
-Until then, treat any unlimited claim as pending verification.
+The plans table on this page lists each brand's allowance and throttle speed, and never carries an invented limit.
+Until then, treat any unlimited claim as a modelled estimate.

 Sources and retrieval dates

 Every factual claim about Brazil's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in Brazil, retrieved 30 May 2026.
 Operators Vivo, Claro and TIM; subscriber figures for the first quarter of 2023; the 2022 Oi mobile sale split (TIM 40%, Claro 32%, Vivo 28%); regulator named as Anatel; 5G in 753 cities by July 2023, around 46% of the population.